narchondas/narchondas.github.io/Machine Learning/read.md

 In retrospect, more detailed task division might have prevented parallel drafting and analysis duplication.
 Having said the above, the end result as for the quality and granularity far exceeded my initial expectations and it is a testament to the principle that ‘whole is greater than the sum of its parts’.

 The module provided practical data analysis experience while developing teamwork skills in a virtual professional environment.
 Though institutional support for technical tools like GitHub was lacking, peer collaboration helped overcome this obstacle.
 The practical components—particularly the Colab Notebooks and team project—were more valuable than the theoretical readings, which often lacked relevance and accessibility for non-specialists.
-Overall, this machine learning module successfully combined theoretical concepts with practical applications, preparing students for real-world data analytics challenges despite some administrative and resource limitations.
+Overall, this machine learning module successfully combined theoretical concepts with practical applications, preparing postgraduate students for real-world data analytics challenges despite some administrative and resource limitations.

 **List of References**